 But what if I told you that those academic benefits of reading aloud are really just the tip of the iceberg?
 That there are so many more (and maybe even better!) reasons to be reading aloud to your children?

 The “Extra” Benefits of Reading Aloud to Our Children

-While those are all worthy and important reasons to read to our children, I’ve also noticed some other, not so obvious benefits reading aloud has brought to our family.
+While those are all worthy and important reasons to read to our children, I’ve also noticed some other, not-so-obvious benefits that reading aloud has brought to our family.

-It turns out, reading aloud is more than just a powerful academic tool.
+It turns out that reading aloud is more than just a powerful academic tool.
 It’s also a beneficial parenting tool that has greatly shaped my children, our family, and even myself.

 But how much of that time is quality time?
-A lot of my time with my kids is taken up in tutoring them in skills (and *cough* nagging them to clean up) and I doubt that practising math facts and going over phonics lessons are ever going to make it very high on their list of favourite things to do with mom.
+A lot of my time with my kids is taken up in tutoring them in skills (and *cough* nagging them to clean up), and I doubt that practicing math facts and going over phonics lessons are ever going to make it very high on their list of favorite things to do with mom.